 By our estimates, roughly 14% of the state’s gas demand is met with in-state production, with state lands providing only a portion of this total.

-Changes in the way that the State takes its royalties likely won’t alter this relationship.
+Changes in the way that the State takes its royalties likely won’t add much, if any, incremental supply.

-While the proposal offers some measure of symbolic appeal, it would almost certainly trigger the need to set up people, processes and programs and is unlikely to result in any incremental increase in supply.
+While the proposal offers some measure of symbolic appeal, it would almost certainly trigger the need to devote resources ( people, processes and programs) which could be devoted to more productive ends..

 Negotiate directly with tribes and state governments in the west for additional gas supplies